TheArturthur/CoppermindScraper/Cosmere/Hexi.md

 At this time, it is unknown if there is a "Lesser Hexi", or some equivalent.
 However, the state is usually referred to as simply "Hexi", making the existence of other Hexis unlikely.

 ## History
+Greater Hexi was a part of the Silver Kingdom of Makabakam during the Heraldic Epochs.
 In the year 1168, [[Dalinar\|Dalinar]] takes a small contingent of soldiers into Hexi when he visits the [[Nightwatcher\|Nightwatcher]].
 They travel with a caravan until they're close to the [[Valley\|Valley]].

 ## Trivia